1 Bg 9-1972: The Most Confidential Knowledge

 > that even the lowest, who are called candalas (dog-eaters),

-> can be purified by association with a pure devotee.
+> can be elevated by association with a pure devotee.

-> Therefore devotional service and the guidance of a pure
+> Therefore devotional service and guidance of a pure

 > devotee are so strong that there is no discrimination